pi108/Tableau-Challenge/README.md

 <hr>

-## Attached below is a screenshot of the 7th Caption of the Tableau Story .
+## Attached below is a screenshot of the 7th Caption of the Tableau Story:
 ![](images/Tableau_Story_07.PNG)
 <br>
 This caption contains 4 visualizations: